This topic describes what a service-linked role is and how to create, delete, and monitor one.

 -

 This is because the role is still being used by one or more cloud resources.
-You must first clean up these dependent resources before you can delete the role.
+You must first remove these dependent resources before you can delete the role.
 For details, see the Delete a service-linked role section in this topic.